This post may contain affiliate links. See my privacy policy for details.

-If you have spent any amount of time trawling through cookbooks and culinary websites looking for dinner inspiration, you will likely have come across the confusingly named herb Savory.
+If you have spent any time trawling cookbooks and culinary websites looking for dinner inspiration, you will likely have encountered the confusingly named herb, Savory.

-At first glance, it seems like the recipe is asking you to ask any generic herb that you might find in a savory dish.
-But in actual fact, Savory is an herb in its own right, related to the Rosemary, Sage, and Mint plants, and has a bit of a similar profile to its cousins.
+At first glance, it seems like the recipe is asking you to ask for any generic herb that you might find in a savory dish.
+But in actual fact, savory is an herb in its own right, related to the rosemary, sage, and mint plants, and it has a bit of a similar profile to its cousins.

-But what exactly can you expect from some Savory spice?
-Just what does it taste like, and should you use it for?
+But what exactly can you expect from a Savory spice?
+What does it taste like, and should you use it?

-Before you can learn about the flavor profiles and uses of Savory, you first need to understand which type of Savory you are talking about.
+Before you can learn about Savory’s flavor profiles and uses, you first need to understand which type of Savory you are talking about.

-To help make everything extra confusing, there are actually two different types of Savory wildly cultivated: Summer Savory and Winter Savory.
+To help make everything extra confusing, two different types of Savory are widely cultivated:

-Winter Savory, meanwhile, is a bit older and is grown more frequently for use as an ornamental edging plant for herb gardens, as well as for its slightly different flavor profile.
+- Winter Savory, meanwhile, is a bit older and is grown more frequently as an ornamental edging plant for herb gardens because of its slightly different flavor profile.

 What Does It Taste Like?

-While both Summer Savory and Winter Savory are closely related, they have subtle distinctions in flavor that gives each of them their own unique uses.
+While both Summer Savory and Winter Savory are closely related, subtle distinctions in flavor give each its own unique uses.

 Starting with the most popular, Summer Savory’s flavor and aroma is closer to the gentle herbaceousness of both rosemary and thyme.

-It is both sweet and spicy, carrying with it a gentle lightness that reminds you of delicate dishes cooked by expert chefs.
+It is both sweet and spicy, with a gentle light that reminds you of delicate dishes cooked by expert chefs.
 Common is reasoning blends, sausages, and event traditional Bulgarian dishes, this is the gentler, sweeter, and more multi-purposed of the two Savories.

 Winter Savory, meanwhile, is a bit more harsh and bitter.
-It has a very “wintery” flavor profile, with familiar twangs of pine and sage, as well as a bit of that harsh spiciness you might expect in winter dishes.
+It has a very “wintery” flavor profile, with familiar twangs of pine and sage and a bit of that harsh spiciness you might expect in winter dishes.
 It is typically used in meat and bean dishes, going particularly well in lightly cooked foods like chicken or fish.

 What Can I Use Savory For?